MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/text-to-speech.md

 | ---- | ---- |
 | North to UATC | north to u a t c |

-Oppositely, some acronyms should be read as words: e.g. NATO; NASA.
+Conversely, some acronyms should be read as words: e.g. NATO; NASA.
 The text-to-speech field should reflect this.

 !!!
 Note